andreasphil/vue-textarea2/README.md

 ```

 To learn more about the available props, check out the docs in [Textarea2.vue](./src/components/Textarea2.vue).
 For examples, see [the demos](./src/demo).

+### Styling

+The component only implements the absolute minimum of styling that is needed for layout and positioning.
+Anything else is intentionally left out to make it easy to customize for different applications and styles.
+There are two options:

+- The component is designed to work and look nice out of the box when used on pages using [@andreasphil/design-system](https://github.com/andreasphil/design-system).

+- Alternatively, you can provide your own styles with a few lines of CSS.
+See [textarea2.css](./src/assets/textarea2.css) for an example and further information.

+### Text utilities

 In addition, this package exposes a bunch of utilities for [manipulating text](./src/lib/text.ts).
 Those are used internally by the textarea, but can also be useful when extending its functionality: